fredericoamsb/chuck-norris-facts/README.md

 * Searching and listing Chuck Norris Facts;
 * Sharing a Fact.

-The development progress is detailed in the [Project tab](https://github.com/fredericoamsb/chuck-norris-facts/projects/1).
+The development progress is detailed in the [Projects tab](https://github.com/fredericoamsb/chuck-norris-facts/projects/1).

 ### Screenshots